Eco-Tourism/recommender-system-ml/README.md

 The model saved using TensorFlow format is `/model_recomm_system/model-citcat-new/`

-The TensorFlow model converted using TensorFlow Lite is `/model_recomm_system/model-citcat-new.tflite`
+The TensorFlow model converted into TensorFlow Lite is `/model_recomm_system/model-citcat-new.tflite`

 ## Datasets
 We took our dataset from Kaggle, then filtered it so that it only shows the data for tourist village destinations